Can you gamble on overseas sites or apps?

 - All overseas sports betting and racing - not protected by NZ Law

-- Lotto, Keno, Powerball, Bullseye, Play3 - protected by NZ Lotteries Commission
+- Lotto NZ (Powerball, Strike, Keno, Bullseye, Play3, Instant Kiwi) - protected by NZ Law

 - Sports betting and racing - protected by the TAB

-NZ Lotteries and New Zealand Racing Board (TAB) are the only ways to gamble online in New Zealand that are controlled under New Zealand law.
+Lotto NZ and New Zealand Racing Board (TAB) are the only ways to gamble online in New Zealand that are controlled under New Zealand law.

 No New Zealand based companies are allowed to offer online 'casino' types of gambling like virtual poker or roulette.